bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Fixed issue with inline directions where "null" was prepended to the destination address.
 * Updated processForm method to accept max distance query string parameter.
-* Updated processForm method to use existing origin data if it's presenta and matches to avoid unecessary geocode requests.
+* Updated processForm method to use existing origin data if it's present and matches to avoid unecessary geocode requests.
+* Changed infowindow and location list templates so that the comma is added if the city is available.
+* Updated max distance check to less than or equal to the selected distance vs. just less than.
+* Updated regionID description in options.md for clarity.

 ### Version 2.0.7